input-output-hk/Alonzo-testnet/Alonzo-exercises/1_Alonzo-blue-exercise-1.md

 In the first set of exercises, we will make sure that you can:

 1. Set up and run an Alonzo-capable node;
-2. Connect your node to the Alonzo Blue Testnet blockchain;
+2. Connect your node to the Alonzo Blue testnet blockchain;
-3. Obtain some test Ada to use in the Testnet.
+3. Obtain some test ada to use in the testnet.

 ## Exercise 1

-Download and install the correct version of the Cardano Node and CLI software.
+Download and install the correct version of the Cardano node and CLI software.

 Note that we will be updating the software regularly to add features, fix bugs, improve performance, so you will need to use the correctly tagged version of the node at each stage.

 Unless you are already an expert, we do not recommend that you build binaries from source — we will not be able to help you if you encounter problems with the build.
 Make sure that your search path includes the location for all the binaries that you have downloaded.

 1. Verify your versions of cardano node and cardano cli: